Skip to main content

 What to do: Evaluate the engineering effort required to integrate each vendor into your product, including initial integration, ongoing maintenance, and the complexity of the developer experience.

 Why it matters: A vendor with superior model quality but a difficult integration experience might cost more in engineering time than a slightly less capable vendor with excellent developer tools.
-Integration complexity also affects your ability to iterate quickly — if every prompt change requires a complex deployment, you will iterate slowly and improve slowly.
+Integration complexity also affects your ability to iterate quickly.
+If every prompt change requires a complex deployment, you will iterate slowly and improve slowly.

 Integration evaluation criteria: